9 Result(s)

 Jaber Abu QahouqAnalysis of physics data using deep learning methods

 Students can work on the following projects: 1.
-Novel approaches to simulation of nuclear track detector data for the MoEDAL experiment at the Large Hadron Collider using Generative Adversarial Networks 2.
-Position reconstruction of gamma and beta decays in the EXO-200 neutrinoless double-beta decay experiment using Convolutional Neural Networks Fluency in programming languages (Python and/or C, Linux OS) are required.
-Familiarity with deep learning technique and relevant software (PyTorch, Keras) are preferred.
-Access to GPU computing system will be provided...
+Novel approaches to simulation of nuclear track detector data for the MoEDAL experiment at the Large Hadron Collider using Generative Adversarial Networks.
+2. Position reconstruction of gamma and beta decays in the EXO-200 neutrinoless double-beta decay experiment using Convolutional Neural Networks.
+Fluency in Python, experience with Linux, and familiarity with deep learning methods and software (PyTorch) are strongly preferred.
+Access to a GPU computing system will be provided....

 Preferred Majors